sahildubeydev/crypto-tracker/README.md

 ## More Functionalities

-This application still has many functionalities that has not been implemented yet custom user profile, wishlist etc.
+This application still has many functionalities that has not been implemented yet such as custom user profile, wishlist etc.
 ## Author

 - [@sahildubey](https://github.com/sahildubeydev)